WPManageNinja/paymattic-docs/docs/global-settings/how-to-add-user-dashboard-module-in-paymattic.md

 ## Enable User Dashboard

-To learn how to enable and set up the User Dashboard module, follow the steps with the screenshots below –

 First, go to **Settings** from the **Paymattic Navbar**, open the **User Dashboard** tab from the left sidebar, and click the **Enable User Dashboard Module** button.